-Not the clippers you were looking for?
-Check out our review of the top dog hair clippers instead.
+Not the type of clippers you were looking for?
+Check out our review of the best dog hair clippers instead.

 10. Safari W6107